Solar inverter prices - Updated June 2025

 iStore hybrid 5kW and 6kW single and three phase inverters connect to iStore batteries.

-iStore are releasing new 8kW, 10kW, 12kW, 15kW (and larger) 3 phase hybrids expected by Q3, 2024.
+iStore have just released 8kW, 10kW, 12kW, 15kW (and larger) three phase hybrid inverters.

 Excellent quality equipment, reliable and feature rich.